Chart Color Schemes

 Holder is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-As per the latest Census evaluation in Holder, dwelling structures consisted of 74.6% houses and 25.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Australian Capital Territory had 63.3% houses and 36.7% other dwellings.
-Home ownership in Holder stood at 39.0%, with the rest being mortgaged (42.1%) or rented (18.9%).
+Holder's dwelling structure, as per the latest Census, consisted of 74.6% houses and 25.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Australian Capital Territory's 63.3% houses and 36.7% other dwellings.
+Home ownership in Holder stood at 39.0%, with mortgaged dwellings at 42.1% and rented ones at 18.9%.
 The median monthly mortgage repayment was $2,167, higher than the Australian Capital Territory average of $2,080.
-The median weekly rent figure was recorded as $465, compared to the Australian Capital Territory's $450.
-Nationally, Holder's mortgage repayments were significantly higher at $2,167 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median weekly rent was $465, compared to Australian Capital Territory's $450.
+Nationally, Holder's mortgage repayments were significantly higher at $2,167 versus Australia's average of $1,863, and rents were substantially higher at $465 compared to the national figure of $375.

 Frequently Asked Questions - Housing